Robert ‘Tractor’ Traylor: Why Dirk was traded for him

-Robert Tractor Traylor died in 2011 and most hoop fans don’t have any memories of him unless they were lucky enough to watch him play college ball at Michigan where him, Maceo Baston and Mo Taylor were dunking on any and everybody.
-The only thing that a lot of hoops fans might know is the answer to the popular trivia question “Who did the Mavs draft at #6 and then trade to the Bucks for Dirk Nowitzki & Pat Garrity?”
-Yes, the answer is the 300+ pound Tractor Traylor.
+Robert “Tractor” Traylor died in 2011.
+Most hoop fans don’t have any memories of him unless they were lucky enough to watch him play college ball at Michigan, where him, Maceo Baston and Mo Taylor were dunking on any and everybody.
+Some hoops fans know of him because they know the answer to the popular trivia question: “Who did the Dallas Mavs draft at No. 6 and then trade to the Bucks for Dirk Nowitzki & Pat Garrity (who was used to trade for Steve Nash)?”